Stan1slavssKy/CPU/README.md

 # What is this project?

 A processor is a project that processes your assembly commands.
-For example, you enter push 5 and to begin with, this line will be assembled and then processed by my processor, which will create and populate the stack.
+For example, you enter push 5 and to begin with, this line will be assembled and then processed by my processor, which will create and fill the stack.

 # How to use it?